fabulous-dev/Fabulous/.github/CONTRIBUTING.md

 ## Contributing code

-By contributing to this repository, you can contribute to 4 distinct products:
+By contributing to this repository, you can contribute to 4 distinct libraries:
 - Fabulous
 - Fabulous.CodeGen
 - Fabulous.XamarinForms